babylonhealth/ios-playbook/Cookbook/Technical-Documents/Development-Process.md

 There are 3 services we use daily:

-- Jira: is where the development process begins.
-Once a ticket has all the necessary details, dev can pick it up and implement it <!-- TODO: [CNSMR-3230] link to Jira article -->
+- [Jira:](JIRA.md) is where the development process begins.
+Once a ticket has all the necessary details, dev can pick it up and implement it
 - GitHub: used for hosting our project and version control using Git
 - CircleCI: our continuous integration service to run tests when integrating PRs <!-- TODO: [CNSMR-xxxx] link to CircleCI article -->